donkuri/learn-mathematics/index.md

 ### Calculus

-Calculus deals with infinity in a computational manner, you learn to take derivatives and integrals as you try to understand how to relate the infinitesimally small with the infinitely large.
+Calculus deals with infinity in a computational manner.
+You learn to take derivatives and integrals as you try to understand how to relate the infinitesimally small with the infinitely large.
 We will come back to these questions in a deeper way in the [real analysis section](#real-analysis), but this subsection is concerned more with the application of these tools to solve problems such as optimizing functions and finding volumes of revolution.
 My favorite book happens to have a "pay what you want" model:

 **[APEX Calculus](https://leanpub.com/apexcalculus)**, *Gregory Hartman*